 The Illawarra region during the 1960s and 1970s was not generally known as a centre of criminal activity.
-Such a tag was usually prescribed to the dark alleys of Kings Cross, Darlinghurst, The Rocks, and the nearby dockyards of Sydney.
+Such a tag was usually associated with the dark alleys of Kings Cross, Darlinghurst, The Rocks, and the nearby dockyards of Sydney.
 However the brutal, cold-blooded murder of Charles Berry at the Tiki Coffee Lounge, Keira Street, Wollongong, early in January 1971 by 'Big John' McHannigan brought local criminal activity to public attention like never before.

-The Tiki murder story was both sensational and tragic, with the media reveling in its more salacious details as they were slowly made public.
-In association with the subsequent murder trial, banner headlines such as Woman Tells of Body Under Tree and Man Jumped on Corpse, Dancer Claims appeared within the Illawarra Mercury during May and June 1971, pointing to the sad fate of victim Charles Berry.
+The Tiki Coffee Lounge murder story was both sensational and tragic, with the media revelling in its more salacious details as they were slowly made public.
+In association with the subsequent murder trial, banner headlines such as Woman Tells of Body Under Tree and Man Jumped on Corpse, Dancer Claims appeared within the local Illawarra Mercury during May and June 1971, pointing to the sad fate of victim Charles Berry.
 Adding to the scandal was the fact that a prominent local businessman was involved and initially charged with complicity in the murder.
 Allegations of police corruption were also raised, and a local police sergeant subsequently resigned over the matter.

 The Tiki case had all the elements of a Hollywood gangster movie: murder, payoffs, police corruption, prostitution, illegal gambling and standover tactics.
 McHannigan the murderer - if we are to believe reports in the media - was a brutal and callous man.
 Though he was only 22 at the time, the crime was cold-blooded and premeditated.
-The subsequent placement of the victim Charles Berry's body in a ceiling cavity of the Tiki coffee lounge by 'Big John' and his accomplis Peter Soffee was the most bizarre aspect of the whole affair, bringing to it widespread notoriety.
+The subsequent placement of the victim Charles Berry's body in a ceiling cavity of the Tiki Coffee Lounge by 'Big John' and his accomplis Peter Soffee was the most bizarre aspect of the whole affair, bringing to it widespread notoriety.

 The Tiki Coffee Lounge